 A tenant has a right to break a lease if they enter active military service after signing a lease agreement.
 You’re required to give landlords a written notice stipulating your intent.
 Once the landlord is in possession of the notice, you will have 30 days before your tenancy ends.

 There may be a number of other serious reasons renters choose to break their lease, including:

 As serious as these reasons may be, the Act that guides the landlord-tenant relationship doesn’t explicitly allow renters to terminate a lease for these reasons.
 So what happens when breaking a lease isn’t justified?

 When Breaking a Lease in Washington is not Legally Justified

-In other words, you may not have to pay the total remaining rent due under the lease.
-You'll only pay the rent that the landlord loses as a result of you terminating the lease.
-And if the landlord has to re-rent the unit at a lower amount than the one originally stated in the lease, you'll have to compensate for the difference.
+In other words, you, as the tenant, may not have to pay the total remaining rent due under the lease.
+You’ll only pay the rent that the landlord loses as a result of your terminating the lease.
+And if the owner has to re-rent the unit at a lower amount than the one originally stated in the lease, you’ll have to compensate for the difference.

 Other charges that you may have to pay the landlord include:

 - The cost of advertising the property, and;